 “Writing is the best way to talk without being interrupted.” – Jules Renard

-Many would rather express thoughts and emotions by mouth, nevertheless, I would rather by paper.
+Many would rather express thoughts and emotions by mouth, nevertheless, I would rather do so by paper.
 This is because by writing, no one would interrupt me, allowing me to express myself frankly.
-Without doubt, essaying is a tough job.
+Without a doubt, essay writing is a tough job.
 I have come up against numerous challenges in writing.
 There were times when I did not score great in my essay assessments and did not win my essay competitions.
 In spite of that, I have sensed a major upgrade in my essays over time.
 In addition, plenty of people I encountered, including my native English teacher, loved my works.

 Thanks to their recognition, I was triggered to write even more.
-Therefore, I joined a youth-led organization, Pemoeda Bisa, in which I have been writing monthly contents about globally burning issues and uploading them to its Instagram account afterward.
-I have successfully published contents, such as Burnout, HIV/AIDS, procrastination, and so forth.
-My favorite content would be about Burnout since it principally discusses the life of teenagers who are overwhelmed on account of hustle culture.
+Therefore, I joined a youth-led organization, Pemoeda Bisa, where I have been writing monthly contents about globally burning issues and uploading them to its Instagram account afterward.
+I have successfully published contents, such as burnout, HIV/AIDS, procrastination, and so forth.
+My favorite content would be about burnout since it principally discusses the life of teenagers who are overwhelmed on account of hustle culture.
 In my homeland, Indonesia, people ranging from freshmen to adult workers, appear to throw around the term ‘burnout’ as an excuse to cease working.
 In light of this, in my writing, I emphasized burnouts do exist, and we definitely do need to take a break to recover from burnouts, but not to escape from reality.
 On top of that, I listed a number of straightforward and effective strategies to cope with burnout and urged readers to follow them.

 My experiences in writing have propelled me to write a blog or create posts on social media, as a medium to share my and others’ thoughts revolving around the life of adolescents to adults.
 Furthermore, I will utilize my essays to inspire people and to call them to action.

-Harking back to this entire journey, I am exceedingly proud watching myself considerably progressing in writing and at the same time, I am exhilarated to see how my writings would spark positive influence to the world.
+Looking back to this entire journey, I am exceedingly proud watching myself considerably progressing in writing and at the same time, I am exhilarated to see how my writings would spark positive influence to the world.

+Notes:

 I can tell you’re really passionate about writing!
 Unfortunately, I don’t quite see why yet.
 Remember, the prompt is asking you how you express your creativity.
 How are you creative in your writing?
 I see hints of an answer in your elaboration of your post on burnout – perhaps creativity for you is being able to think critically, to take in different sources of information and opinion and come up with your own take on a topic.

 I’ve written comments throughout that can help guide you in shifting the focus in this essay.
 Try brainstorming an outline first and making sure it answers the prompt before you revise.

+All the best :)